If your team needs process

 Not built for…

-No. We built this to work with how you already run sprints.
+No. Spryn is built to work with how you already run sprints.
 The tool adapts to your workflow, not the other way around.
-If you're doing two-week sprints, planning on Mondays, or using story points—keep doing that.
-We just make the planning part faster and clearer.
+If you're doing two-week sprints, planning on Mondays, or using story points — keep doing that.
+Spryn just makes the planning part faster and clearer.

 Works for teams of any size, but it really shines for teams between 3–15 people.
 Two-person teams might find it overkill.
 Larger teams can use it, but you'll get the most value when everyone can participate in sprint planning without it becoming a meeting marathon.

-We make decisions about what matters for sprint planning and stick to them.
+Spryn makes decisions about what matters for sprint planning and sticks to them.
 You won't find 50 ways to configure sprint length or endless customization options.
 But you control your sprint goals, priorities, and what gets built.
 The opinionation is in the tooling, not your process.

 It helps you write sprint goals faster and suggests what should go in a sprint based on your backlog.
-It's not generating code or making decisions for you—it's cutting down the time you spend writing and organizing.
-Think of it as a planning assistant, not a replacement for your judgment.
+It's not generating code or making decisions for you — it's cutting down the time you spend writing and organizing.
+A planning assistant, not a replacement for your judgment.